Wen1201/tic-tac-toe/README.md

 ## List of any known bugs:
 * Can't play it on some browsers, they need to play on Firefox.

-* The Avenger field wouldn't automatically refreshed to 'Please Select' after click the 'Play Again' tab/ refresh the web page.
-* After clicked on one of the nine boxes, the image wouldn't be locked.
-If you click on it again, it will change to another image.

 ## Tech used:
 * Javascript
 * HTML
 * jQuery
 * CSS